Kevin Csoboth: St. Gallen

 On 11 August 2024, he debuted in a 1–0 victory in against Grasshopper Club Zurich on the fourth match day of the 2024–25 Swiss Super League season.
 He entered the pitch as a substitute for Christian Witzig in the 63rd minute.
 He scored his first goal in a 4–1 victory over FC Zürich on 24 September 2024 at the Kybunpark.
 On 3 October 2024, he scored a goal in a 6–2 defeat against Cercle Brugge K.S.V. in the 2024–25 UEFA Conference League league phase at the Jan Breydel Stadium, Bruges, Belgium.

+Sven Lenzi said that "In fact, as a winger, he doesn't really fit into the team's style of play, and he isn't strong enough defensively for the role of a winger.
+On top of that, head coach Enrico Maassen isn't particularly fond of him from a soccer standpoint either."

+Although Csoboth trains with the first team and lives in St. Gallen, he is not currently "integrated into the team", meaning that he plays for reserve teams, and occasionally makes appearances on the bench for first team fixtures.
+Thus, he mostly plays fixtures for the academy and reserve teams.

+Gençlerbirliği (loan)

+On 10 September 2025, Csoboth moved on loan to Gençlerbirliği in Turkey.
+He only made 5 late substitute appearances for the club, and on 16 January 2026, his loan was terminated early.

 International career

-He debuted in the Hungary national team against Estonia in a friendly match on 23 March 2023.
-He entered the pitch on the 76th minute as a substitute for Dominik Szoboszlai.
+Csoboth debuted in the Hungary national team against Estonia in a friendly match on 23 March 2023, entering the pitch on the 76th minute as a substitute for Dominik Szoboszlai.

 On 14 May 2024, Csoboth was named in Hungary's squad for UEFA Euro 2024.
-On 23 June 2024, in their last group stage match of the competition, Csboth scored his first international goal, a winner in the tenth minute of stoppage time against Scotland.
-The result knocked Scotland out of the tournament, but it was not enough for Hungary to reach the next round either.
-In addition, it was the latest goal ever scored in European Championship history excluding extra time at 99 minutes and 32 seconds.
+On 23 June 2024, in their last group stage match of the competition, he scored his first international goal, a winner in the tenth minute of stoppage time against Scotland.
+Despite knocking Scotland out of the tournament, Hungary could not also reach the knockout stage due to goal difference.
+However, Csoboth's goal was the latest a player had ever scored in the European Championship history (excluding extra time) at 99 minutes and 32 seconds.